fbeaufume/spring-tests/README.md

 To run the tests using H2 execute `mvn test`.

-To run the tests using PostgreSQL with Testcontainers (this requires Docker) execute `mvn test -Dtest.profiles=test,postgres`.
+To run the tests using PostgreSQL execute `mvn test -Dtest.profiles=test,postgres`.
+Note that this uses Testcontainers, and so requires Docker.